EARTH MONTH IN THE AMAZON

 How does food connect to regeneration?

-Food is ecology.
 Sourcing locally supports regional producers and reinforces food systems connected to the forest.
-The Chonta Project donates three palm trees for every one harvested, linking consumption with continuity.
-When ingredients come from nearby hands and waters, the meal carries the place with integrity.
+The Chonta Project, which donates three palm trees for every one harvested, links consumption with continuity.

 How do you think about waste in a place like the Amazon?

-Waste is never truly away here.
-Everything returns to water, to soil, to life.
-We focus on reduction at the source, thoughtful purchasing, and systems that protect the river from avoidable harm.
+Everything returns to water, soil, and life.
+That is why reduction at the source matters.
+Delfín focuses on thoughtful purchasing, responsible systems, and daily choices that protect the river from avoidable harm.

 How does Relais & Châteaux connect to Delfín’s philosophy?